Models and Information Rates for Multiuser Optical Fiber Channels with Nonlinearity and Dispersion: Zero Group Velocity Mismatch

 \section{Zero Group Velocity Mismatch}

-We first investigate the case of zero GVM $d=0$, i.e., there is no dispersion.
-This will help to prepare for the more general model treated in Sec. \ref{sec:nonzero-gvm}.
-We develop a discrete-time two-user channel model based on sampling of electric fields in Sec. \ref{sec:dt-model-2user}, and we show that a pre-log 1/2 is achievable using phase modulation only in Sec. \ref{sec:onering}.
-In Sec. \ref{sec:multiring}, we introduce interference focusing and show that it achieves a pre-log 1 for all users, and therefore no degrees of freedom are lost.
-An extension of the discrete-time model to $K$ users is presented in Sec. \ref{sec:dt-model-kuser}.
+Consider zero GVM with a rectangular pulse (in the time domain) and $E_s=1$.
+We present a discrete-time two-user channel model in Sec. \ref{sec:dt-model-2user}, and we show that a pre-log 1/2 is achievable for two users by using either pure amplitude modulation (Sec. \ref{sec:zero-gvm-am}) or pure phase modulation (Sec. \ref{sec:onering}).
+We introduce interference focusing in Sec. \ref{sec:multiring} and show that it achieves a pre-log 1 for both users, and therefore no degrees of freedom are lost.
+An extension of the discrete-time model to three users is presented in Sec. \ref{sec:dt-model-kuser}.